1915 Alberta liquor plebiscite: Prohibition in the North-West Territories

 Prohibition was not a new concept for Albertans.
 Prior to the creation of the province of Alberta in 1905, prohibition had been in effect in the North-West Territories from 1873 to 1891.
 During this time, the federal policy of prohibition aimed to prevent the Territories' Indigenous population from purchasing liquor from American whiskey traders.
 However, white settlers were allowed to import liquor with readily available approval from the Lieutenant Governor.

 In 1891, prohibition was repealed in the North-West Territories through the Liquor License Ordinance, which was administered by the Board of License Commissioners rather than the local government.
 This followed a model already in place in Ontario and Manitoba.
 The ordinance permitted hotels in communities to obtain a license to serve liquor.
 Communities with less than 500 people were limited to two licensed establishments, with an additional licensed establishment permitted for each additional 500 persons in the community.
 The ordinance also mandated licensed hotels to provide food and lodging.
 Liquor laws were enforced by liquor inspectors, and if an individual was known to drink excessively, an order by two concurring justices of the peace could prevent that person from buying liquor for one year.

 Prohibition remained a significant national issue in the late 19th century.
 During the 1896 Canadian federal election, Wilfrid Laurier promised that a Liberal government would give Canadians the opportunity to express their opinion on the sale of liquor.
-In the non-binding 1898 Canadian prohibition plebiscite, a slim majority of the country approved prohibition, with 51.26 per cent in favor and 44 percent of the Canadian electorate participating.
+In the non-binding 1898 Canadian prohibition plebiscite, a slim majority of the country approved prohibition, with 51.26 per cent in favor and 44 per cent of the Canadian electorate participating.
 In the North-West Territories, which included present-day Alberta, Saskatchewan, and parts of Manitoba, prohibition was approved by a clear majority of voters, with 68.8 per cent in favor.
 Despite the slim national majority, Laurier's government chose not to introduce a federal bill to implement prohibition.